richardm90/rmaliens/README.md

 A set of examples that demonstrate how to access external data on the IBM i from resources sitting in the cloud.

-This project demonstrates two separate examples of accessing external resources from the IBM i server.
+This project demonstrates three separate examples of accessing external resources from the IBM i server.

 1. Access data held in a Microsoft SQL Server database hosted on either the AWS or  Azure cloud platforms.
 1. Access data held in a Google Docs Sheet hosted on the Google cloud platform.
+1. Access data held in the Salesforce CRM platform

 ![RMALIENS Flow](./assets/images/RMALIENS_flow.jpg "RMALIENS Flow")